Convergence of the volume preserving fractional mean curvature flow for convex sets: Introduction

-In \cite{JL} we prove the short time existence of a classical solution of \eqref{eq:the-flow} for $C^{1,1}$-regular initial sets.
+In \cite{JL} we prove the short time existence of the classical solution of \eqref{eq:the-flow} for $C^{1,1}$-regular initial sets.
 This result also applies to the fractional mean curvature flow, in which case the existence of the level set solution is proven in \cite{imb} and another weak solution is constructed in \cite{CMP}.
-We also refer to \cite{DKK} where the authors construct a discrete minimizing movements scheme which gives another possible solution and study its asymptotic behavior.
 As usual with geometric flows, the fractional mean curvature flow may develop singularities in finite time such as neckpinching \cite{CSV1} and fattening \cite{CDNV}.
 However, at the moment there is no systematic classification of the possible types of singularities in the fractional setting similar to the classical mean curvature flow \cite{MantegazzaBook}.
 We are also not aware of a construction of a weak solution for \eqref{eq:the-flow}.

 A natural problem is whether we may avoid the formation of singularities, if we constraint ourselves to special type of initial sets.
 In \cite{CN} the authors prove, that if the initial set is close enough to the ball, then the flow \eqref{eq:the-flow} remains smooth and converges exponentially fast to a translation of the ball.
 Another special case is when the initial set is a subgraph of a Lipschitz function.
 Note that then the set is unbounded and therefore, instead of \eqref{eq:the-flow}, it is natural to study the standard fractional mean curvature flow.
-In this setting the authors \cite{SaeV} prove important apriori estimates, which essentially imply that if the flow starts from Lipschitz graph with bounded fractional curvature, these quantities are preserved along the flow.
+In this setting the authors \cite{SaeV} prove important a priori estimates, which essentially imply that if the flow starts from Lipschitz graph with bounded fractional curvature, these quantities are preserved along the flow.
 This problem is studied further in \cite{CN0}, where the authors show that in the above setting the fractional mean curvature flow does not develop singularities and converges to the flat surface exponentially fast.
-This is the fractional counterpart of the Ecker-Huisken result \cite{EH} for the mean curvature flow with the ony difference that the initial set is assumed to have bounded fractional curvature.
-Due to the results \cite{MW, Ser} one might expect the result to hold without the curvature assumption, but to the best of our knowledge, this is not known at the moment.
+This is the fractional counterpart of the Ecker-Huisken result \cite{EH} for the mean curvature flow with the only difference that the initial set is assumed to have bounded fractional curvature.
+Due to the results \cite{MW, Ser} one might expect the result to hold without the curvature assumption, but to the best of our knowledge this is not known at the moment.

 As we already mentioned, here we consider the case of convex initial sets, which are bounded and $C^{1,1}$-regular.
 In the case of the classical volume preserving mean curvature flow the result by Huisken \cite{Hui2} implies that the flow remains smooth and converges expontially fast to the ball.
 In the fractional setting, this result is proven in \cite{CN} and \cite{CNR} under the additional assumption that the flow remains $C^{2 +\alpha}$-regular.
 Here we show that this additional regularity assumption is conditional, or in other words, this regularity assumption can proven for convex initial sets, and thus we obtain the Huisken result in the fractional setting.